monisyousuf/youtube-tutorials/README.md

 ## Pre Requisites
 A lot of code examples in this repository are based on docker so that you DON'T have to install different software like database, kafka, java, python, nginx and such.
-With Docker, you will be very easily be able to run most of the applications in this repository.
+With Docker, you will be very easily able to run most of the applications in this repository.

 **What to download?** [Docker Desktop](https://www.docker.com/products/docker-desktop/)